 It’s important not to get too caught up on engagement with Twitter.
 Media has extremely low engagement but part of this is down to the sheer volume of content they post to a broad audience.
-But they still reach tens or hundreds of thousands of users with a single tweet and get many clicks back to their website.
+They still reach tens or even hundreds of thousands of users with a single tweet and get many clicks back to their website.

 Since Twitter is focused on conversations, it’s an ideal social platform for customer service.
 Some bigger brands create a separate profile just to provide customer support.
 Engaging in conversations of other tweets can also help you get thousands of post impressions and a decent amount of engagement if your comments are high quality.
 Recently it has become ripe with both competition and collaboration between brands interacting with each other, further fueling their relevance.
 It is relevance that’s key to success in your marketing activity.

 Finally, a change in pace.
 Instagram is a visually-orientated social media platform.
 Until recently, your success on it almost entirely depended on the ability to source great pictures.
-If you don’t have a graphic designer or wish to share photos of company activity, this is not the right place for your business.
+If you don’t have a graphic designer or don’t wish to share photos of company activity, this is not the right place for your business.
 Aesthetically pleasing photos will always trump anything else.
-However, Instagram has started hiding likes, which means more users may begin gravitating towards text captions within posts and comment more.
+However, Instagram has recently started hiding likes, which means more users may begin gravitating towards text captions within posts and comment more to engage.
 As a result, the platform could become more communal as time goes on.